 Uzura, an animate doll from Princess Tutu, ended most sentences with "zura."

-Dio, the main villain of the 1st & 3rd story arcs of JoJo's Bizarre Adventure ends almost all of his sentences with '-te yare', which is about the most elaborately condescending way to give other people a direct order.
+Dio, the main villain of the 1st & 3rd story arcs of JoJo's Bizarre Adventure, ends almost all of his sentences with '-te yare', which is about the most elaborately condescending way to give other people a direct order.
 It roughly translates in intent to giving an order to an insect or inanimate object.
+The dub of the OVA also translated his Third-Person Person habit of referring to himself as "Kono Dio", roughly "This Dio", as "I, Dio".

 As well, a relatively minor enemy from the second story, Wired Beck, can't help but say 'ok' at the end of every sentence.